KastelApp/backend/ReadMe.md

 - [ ] API Endpoints for Creating Accounts, Updating Accounts, Deleting Accounts ETC
 - [ ] Routing to Different servers
 - [ ] Docker File to easily run the backend
+- [ ] Advanced Caching system using redis

 # License

-Please read the license that can be found in [LICENSE.md](https://github.com/Kastelll/backend/blob/master/LICENSE.md)
+Please read the license that can be found in [LICENSE.md](https://github.com/Kastelll/backend/blob/stable/LICENSE.md)

+# Contributing

+If you would like to [Con replace me] fork the repo, Make your changes, Test the code (Verify it works), Make a pull request to the development branch and wait for it to be merged :)

 # Credits